TECS (Teaching English ConneXus) Training

 Become a TECs Trainer

 We are always looking for qualified ESL Ministry directors and teachers who are interested in becoming trainers.
 In our apprenticeship program, experienced trainers mentor the next generation of trainers.
 The apprenticeship takes 1-2 years.
-For additional information, contact Karen Peiser at karen@literacyconnexus.org.
+For additional information, contact Literacy ConneXus at info@literacyconnexus.org.